arcPrayagscibio/bioinformatics-toolkit/README.md

 # bioinformatics-toolkit
-this repo is for all the functional scripts  I have created and a portfolio for all the useful bioinformatics tools
+This repository contains modular tool for genetic sequence analysis and also contain a reverse compliment calculation